Austin Davis (politician): Early life and education

-While in college, Austin was hired as a legislative intern by the Pennsylvania House of Representatives.
-At the age of 21, the Tribune Review called him "a veteran at the politics of helping others."
+While in college, Davis was hired as a legislative intern by the Pennsylvania House of Representatives.
+In a February 2011 article on Black History Month, the Pittsburgh Tribune-Review highlighted him as "a veteran at the politics of helping others."

-Davis previously served as executive assistant to Allegheny County Executive Rich Fitzgerald.
+Davis previously served as executive assistant to Allegheny County executive Rich Fitzgerald.
 In 2014, Davis became the youngest and the first black vice chair at the Allegheny County Democratic Committee.

 Pennsylvania House of Representatives

 Davis ran for the Pennsylvania House of Representatives in the 35th district in a 2018 special election.
 Davis defeated Republican candidate Fawn Walker-Montgomery with over 73% of the vote and became the first African American to serve as State Representative for the district.